On wave equation outside trapping obstacles and local energy decay in odd space dimensions: Abstract

 \section{Abstract}

-The purpose of the present paper is to establish the local energy decay estimates and dispersive estimates for 3-dimensional wave equation with a potential to the initial-boundary value problem on exterior domains.
-The geometrical assumptions on domains are rather general, for example non-trapping condition is not imposed in the local energy decay result.
-As a by-product, Strichartz estimates is obtained too.
+The purpose of the present paper is to establish appropriate cut-off resolvent estimates for the Dirichlet Laplacian on exterior domains.
+The geometrical assumptions on domains are rather general, for example, non-trapping condition is not imposed.
+The first key assumption guarantees the result on propagation of singularities, the second is the smallness of the Lebesgue measure of the portions of the trapped sets in the fibers of cosphere bundle, and the third concerns the upper bound of the sojourn time.
+As a by-product of these estimates, the local energy decay estimate for solutions to the initial-boundary value problem for wave equation in the case of odd space dimensions is obtained.